doceo/astroPi2122/README.md

 # Astropi
 2021/2022

-MENTOR: Diomede Mazzone
+*MENTOR* : Diomede Mazzone

-GROUP: AstroNet
+*GROUP* : AstroNet

-MEMBERS:  Biasi Luca, Bocchetti Francesco, Gallo Renato, Greco Francesco Saverio, Iannuzzi Vittorio, Raffaele Mariano
+*MEMBERS* :  Biasi Luca, Bocchetti Francesco, Gallo Renato, Greco Francesco Saverio, Iannuzzi Vittorio, Raffaele Mariano

-SCHOOL:  Giambattista Vico, Naples
+*SCHOOL* :  Giambattista Vico, Naples
 ***
 ## *Abstract*
 The aim of the project is to study the variation of biomass on planet Earth.
 To achieve this goal, it was assumed to photograph the planet with the infrared camera, identifying the areas with the presence of vegetation through NDVI (Normalized Difference Vegetation Index) processing.
 To obtain the state and the variation of biomass in a given period of time, a comparison with archive photographs was hypothesized.